-South Carolina Department of Labor, Licensing & Regulation Board of Nursing Synergy Business Park; Kingstree Building 110 Centerview Drive: Suite 202

-Columbia, SC 29210
+South Carolina Department of Labor, Licensing & Regulation Board of Nursing Synergy Business Park; Kingstree Building 110 Centerview Drive; Suite 202 Columbia, SC 29210 803.896.4550

-NOTE: The LLR Board of Nursing may deny licensure to graduates of the Nursing program based on evidence of unlawful acts, incompetence, unprofessional conduct or other misconduct.
-SLED records will be requested prior to clinical courses.
+NOTE: The LLR Board of Nursing may deny licensure to graduates of nursing programs based on evidence of unlawful acts, incompetence, unprofessional conduct, or other misconduct.
+Background checks and drug screening will be requested prior to nursing clinical courses.
 Successful completion of this program does not ensure nursing licensure.
-Prior charges may preclude student from eligibility for entering the clinicals and for taking the NCLEX exam.
+Prior charges may preclude a student from eligibility for entering the clinical and from applying to take the NCLEX exam.